kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png?v=2" with="512" height="512"/>
 </p>

-Kombi is focused in describing and performing tasks.
-These tasks can be used to wrap from executables to arbitrary python implementations.
-It works by providing an API that simplifies the process of describing nested tasks, passing data across tasks, handling settings for the tasks, dealing with common file system/path operations, splitting the processing and, providing interoperability across different applications bundled with python.
+Kombi is a library designed to simplify the process of describing and executing tasks.
+It enables you to wrap from executables to custom Python implementations, providing an API that facilitates:

-You may find this project useful in situations you need to combine serveral different executables/API's.
-For instance, during image/video processing, ingestion of files, creating/versioning data (etc).
+- Describing complex, nested tasks
+- Passing data seamlessly between tasks
+- Managing task settings
+- Handling common file system and path operations
+- Distributing processing workloads
+- Enabling interoperability across various python-based applications

+Kombi is especially useful for automating and integrating various executables or APIs, optimizing workflows in tasks like image and video processing, file ingestion, data creation and versioning, and more.

-Kombi can be used through declarative definitions to speed-up prototyping and simplify the maintainability, by reducing the need for writing boilerplate code:
+By leveraging declarative definitions, Kombi accelerates prototyping and simplifies maintenance by reducing the need for boilerplate code:

 <details open="true"><summary>YAML</summary>
 <p>